shuailab/personal/personal.md

 Language is a miracle.
 One could love to write in order to understand.
 And one could find great joy when writing with others .
 To write something together is to have a journey together: we communicate complex ideas that are not easy to get their forms and expressions right in oratory expressions; we reach a common understanding between different discipines; we still see things differently, but now strive for the same direction in parallel ...
 And, there is nothing to hide in writing.

-(Yes, you may say, the peer-reviewed process in our academic world, is a larger concept of this joint writing process.
+(Yep, you may say, the peer-reviewed process in our academic world, is a larger concept of this joint writing process.
 Seeing tons of rejection letters is just normal, what else could we say?
 Writing is still a great joy.)

 Besides that, I like **hiking, biking, skating, or sometimes just walking** ...
 It is a great fun to hike/walk together with family and friends, in those grand pacific northwest forests and snow mountains, Arizona's immerse desert landscape, and Florida's beautiful glades... and many other places where I have not lived but just visited for a short stay although no less impressed ...